Per-Plexing Synology

 A list of Blu-ray players that are ideally suited to the task of ripping, and which can also be leveraged to rip 4K UHD discs, is listed in the MakeMKV forums.

 Pioneer seem to be the most highly regarded brand.
 Alas, I have a decades old Samsung Blu-ray with a micro USB v1 connector.
 I’m sure a newer drive would be quicker, but I’m not sure I can justify the cost of a new one given that I don’t believe it would be night & day quicker.
-In addition, since I currently only have a HD Blu-ray collection, there is no driver to upgrade due to 4K requirements.
+In addition, since I only have a collection of HD Blu-rays, there is no 4K requirement to force me to upgrade.

-Obviously, things would change if I decide to go down the 4K UHD route which, given my ownership of OLED UHD televisions, is likely… But, for the time being I’ll stick with what I’ve got.
+Obviously, things will change if I decide to go down the 4K UHD route which, given my ownership of OLED UHD televisions is likely, but, for the time being, I’ll stick with what I’ve got.

 MakeMKV

-MakeMKV reads the contents of discs, decrypts them, and then writes the various titles out to your storage device.
+MakeMKV reads the contents of DVD/Blu-ray discs, decrypts them, and then writes the various titles (film + special features) out to your PC’s hard drive.

 MakeMKV Preferences window